 The databases listed in this box may not include the current version of a country's constitution.
 If it is important that you refer to the current version, ensure you access constitutions from the individual countries' official government legislation websites.
 Also note that English translations will rarely be official.

 The Global Review of Constitutional Law began in 2017 with the publication of the 2016 volume.
 It is an annual publication published by I-CONnect and the Clough Center for the Study of Constitutional Democracy.
 The Global Review assembles detailed but relatively brief reports on constitutional developments and cases during the past calendar year.
 The reports are authored by academic and/or judicial experts, and are often co-authored by judges and scholars.
 The Global Review is available on open access on SSRN.
-Individual global and comparative constitutional law journal titles held by the Library (UniMelb staff & student access) include the following:
+Individual global and comparative constitutional law journal titles held by the Library include the following:

 The annual Global Constitutionalism Seminar is a forum where some of the world’s foremost jurists discuss the most important legal issues of the day with leading academic lawyers.
 The Seminar brings together a small group of Supreme Court and Constitutional Court judges from around the world and Yale Law School faculty members.